Acizza/nixup/README.md

 1. Before an update, by launching with no arguments
 2. After an update, by saving the system package state *before* updating the system

 Mode 1 is useful if you only want a quick rundown of which system packages will be updated, and do not care about which dependencies of those packages will be updated.

-Please keep in mind that when using mode 1, you must run the program as root in order for it to work properly.
+You must run the program as root in order to use this mode, as it does a dry rebuild of the system.

 Mode 2 will display what dependencies of every system package have been updated.
 To use mode 2, first run the program with the `-s` flag *before* updating the system.
 This will generate a list of the current system packages and their dependencies and save it to `~/.cache/nixup/saved_stores.mpack`.
 After updating the system (and not necessarily rebooting), run the program with the `-f` flag and the program will load the saved package state and display the updates between it and the current package set.